Social Contributions

 Our Social Contribution Activities

-As a company, we hope to both contribute to society through our business activities and build a good relationship with our community.
-We engage in a variety of social contribution activities to support the development of culture and sports, including operating the Hayashibara Museum of Art and holding Nagase Viita Life Seminars, as well as organizing events and gatherings to promote interaction and positive communication with the local community.
+As a company, we are committed to contributing to society through our business activities and to build positive relationships with our local communities.
+Our extensive social contribution activities support the development of culture and sports, including operating the Hayashibara Museum of Art and holding SCHOOL OF FOOD, as well as organizing events and gatherings to promote interaction and constructive communication with the local community.

 Support for the Hayashibara Museum of Art

-The museum houses a collection of Japanese and other East Asian paintings, crafts, and other items.
-The museum also exhibits furnishings inherited from the estate of the Ikeda feudal clan of the Okayama domain.
-The collection includes three national treasures and 26 important cultural artifacts including: swords and other arms, armor, paintings, writings, Noh masks and costumes, carved lacquer, mother-of-pearl works, lacquerware, ceramics and metal works.
+The museum houses a collection of Japanese and other East Asian paintings, crafts, and miscellaneous items.
+It also exhibits furnishings inherited from the estate of the Ikeda feudal clan of the Okayama domain.
+The collection includes three national treasures and 26 important cultural artifacts, such as swords and other arms, armor, paintings, writings, Noh masks and costumes, carved lacquer, mother-of-pearl works, lacquerware, ceramics and metal works.

 Hayashibara Museum of Art

-Outside and exhibition room of Hayashibara Museum of Art
+Exterior and exhibition hall of the Hayashibara Museum of Art

-Seminar 1 Saturday, February 10, 2018 "Consuming delicious food that creates pleasure in our lives"
+Seminar 1 Saturday, February 10, 2018 "Consuming delicious food that adds joy to our lives"

 Lecturer: Ms. Setsuko Kanaya (Director, Kanaya Institute of Nutrition)